 There are over 30 monuments around the Hill of Tara with many more no longer visible, this was a very special place for the Celts who settled in Ireland.
 Standing on the hill not far from Tara are other special places such as Newgrange passage Tomb and the Hill of Slane can also be seen giving a great sense of the history of the Irish and Celtic Culture.

 St Patrick & The High Kings of Ireland

 When St Patrick, the patron Saint of Ireland, was roaming the country he made his way to County Meath where he lit a paschal fire on the Hill of Slane on the Easter eve.
-Pagan belief at the time was that at all fires should be extinguished before a new one was to be lit on the Hill of Tara.
+The pagan belief at the time was that at all fires should be extinguished before a new one was to be lit on the Hill of Tara.
 So when the paschal fire on the Hill of Slane was spotted King Laoghaire was warned by the druids that he must put the flame or he will burn.
-King Laoghaire called on St Patrick to the Hill of Tara in which he made his way along with his followers singing the hymn of The Lorica, now known as St Patrick’s Breat plate.
-Today a large statue of St Patrick stands outside the church yard on the Hill of Tara.
+King Laoghaire called on St Patrick to the Hill of Tara in which he made his way along with his followers singing the hymn of The Lorica, now known as St Patrick’s Breastplate.
+Today a large statue of St Patrick stands outside the churchyard on the Hill of Tara.